 - The 6 types of friends you make when you become a mum

 I won’t lie – locking the bathroom door and turning on the shower is probably up there as my favourite parenting hack ever.
-Ain’t nobody getting in between my desire for a hot shower in peace!
+Ain’t nobody getting in between me and my desire for a hot shower in peace!
 But those days for long, lingering showers are pretty much gone now.
 Showering now is all about getting in, getting washed and getting out as quickly as possible.
-Because I can almost guarantee that within seconds of me hopping into the shower there will be some sort of a) raging argument between siblings b) mischief made or c) accident requiring first-aid.
+Because I can almost guarantee that within seconds of me hopping into the shower there will be some sort of a) raging argument between siblings, b) mischief made, or c) accident requiring first-aid.
 Children and their epic timing, hey? *facepalm*

 What was that?
 Did you hear a wrapper crinkling?
 No, you did not!
 No chocolate here!
 Or was there? … Yes, my chocolate-eating skills these days are super swift and stealth.
 I can unwrap, consume and rid myself of any offending evidence in no time at all since I’ve had my daughters.
 They may smell the chocolate on my breath, but they’ll never catch me eating it because I’m way too fast!
 It’s a skill developed over many years of sleep-deprivation torture and early mornings, impacted further by whining children and a lack of desire for comfort-eating carrot sticks.
 Only chocolate will do, even if it is a brief (but meaningful and rewarding) love-affair.